HubBucket-Team/gdc-docs/docs/Visualization_Documentation/Visualization.md

 - __Reference Genome Assembly:__ The reference genome in which the chromosomal position refers to
 - __Allele in the Reference Assembly:__ The nucleotide(s) that compose the site in the reference assembly
 - __Functional Impact:__ A subjective classification of the severity of the variant consequence.
 The categories are:
-  - __HIGH__: The variant is assumed to have high (disruptive) impact in the protein, probably causing protein truncation, loss of function or triggering nonsense mediated decay.
+  - __HIGH__: The variant is assumed to have high (disruptive) impact in the protein, probably causing protein truncation, loss of function or triggering nonsense mediated decay
-  - __MODERATE__: A non-disruptive variant that might change protein effectiveness.
+  - __MODERATE__: A non-disruptive variant that might change protein effectiveness
-  - __LOW__: Assumed to be mostly harmless or unlikely to change protein behavior.
+  - __LOW__: Assumed to be mostly harmless or unlikely to change protein behavior

 ### External References